NLnetLabs/connectbyname/notes/dns-client-proxy.md

 # Description

-This document introduces the new EDNS(0) options, and one new response code.
+This document introduces three new EDNS(0) options, and one new response code.
 This first option, called PROXY CONTROL Option, specifies which transports a proxy should use to connect to a recursive resolver.

-The second option, called PROXY SCOPE Option, controls the IP address scope of the connection between the application's stub resolver and the proxy.
+The second option, called PROXY SCOPE Option, reports the IP address scope of the connection between the application's stub resolver and the proxy.

 Finally, the TRUST ANCHOR Option, provides the application with a DNSSEC trust anchor signed by IANA.

+The BADPROXYPOLICY error is returned the proxy cannot meet the requirements in a PROXY CONTROL Option or the option is malformed.

 # PROXY CONTROL OPTION